Member | Established: 1988 | Member since 2014

 The Accountancy Profession Act of 2014 (as amended) specifies that the Koninklijke Nederlandse Beroepsorganisatie van Accountants (NBA Netherlands) is responsible for setting auditing standards in the Netherlands with oversight from the Netherlands Authority for the Financial Markets (AFM).
 NBA Netherlands adopted ISA as issued by the IAASB without modifications, including the effective dates, for the conduct of all financial statement audits.

-The association assists members with keeping up to date on IAASB standards and pronouncements by providing access to IFAC resources, such as the IFAC Global Knowledge Gateway, on its website.
+The association also assists members with keeping up to date on IAASB standards and pronouncements by providing access to IAASB and IFAC resources.

 Current Status: Sustain